 Getting Here and Getting Around

-Camp Denali & North Face Lodge create a community that welcomes and appreciates do-it-yourself fun and adventure.
+Camp Denali creates a community that welcomes and appreciates do-it-yourself fun and adventure.
 The outdoors usually plays a significant role in staff members’ days off.
 Our location provides excellent access to some of Denali’s tantalizing backcountry adventures.
-Whether you want to day hike locally or in the high alpine areas of the park, explore harder-to-get-to areas of the park with a backcountry camping permit, canoe in Wonder Lake, fish, bike, swim, botanize, photograph, sketch, or join one of our naturalist-guided hikes, you will no doubt find many summers' worth of outdoor adventures and enjoyment while living at the end of the Denali Park Road.
+Whether you want to day hike or go for an overnight trip with a backcountry camping permit, canoe in Wonder Lake, fish, bike, swim, botanize, photograph, sketch, or join one of our naturalist-guided hikes, you will no doubt find many summers' worth of outdoor adventures and enjoyment while living at the end of the Denali Park Road.

 Our unique and isolated location encourages and requires community, and staff members frequently step up to share their talents and knowledge.
 In the absence of concerts, bars, and restaurants, staff creatively fill time off with personal hobbies and community events.
 In years past, folks have put together yoga workshops, triathlons, a chess competition, staff bands, movie nights, and tundra Olympics.
-The company hosts one all-staff gathering each month of the summer; in July we get a chance to enjoy the secret talents and hobbies of staff members in the talent show.
-In August we exchange handmade gifts for one another.
-Other staff events have included Murder Mystery parties, a Scavenger Hunt, and Costume Party/White Elephant Gift Exchanges.
+The company hosts one all-staff gathering each month of the summer, including an annual staff talent show and handmade gift exchange.
+Other staff events have included murder mystery parties, elaborate scavenger hunts, and costume parties.

 Company-hosted staff gatherings are alcohol-free; at other times the moderate consumption of alcohol by staff over 21 and within the boundaries of our company policy is permitted though often difficult to access.
 While the use of marijuana is legal in the state of Alaska, it cannot legally be transported to our properties, as all means of travel require crossing federal land (Denali National Park), on which possession of marijuana is still illegal.
-Transporting marijuana across Denali National Park property in company vehicles is prohibited.